whit-wu/FireDoor/README.md

 - Upon termination of the test program, displays the average temperatures of each core during testing.

-If you want a general overview of your hardware temps that you can monitor manaully, use OpenHardwareMonitor.
-However, if you are looking to find the "sweet spot" clock speed for your CPU that gives you the best performance without frying the chip, then FireDoor may be the best choice for you!
+So if you feel stress testing is too risky and manual monitoring is too inconvenient, then FireDoor is the right option for you!

 ##  DLLs and Nuget Packages Used
 - OpenHardwareMonitorLib: A DLL of OpenHardwareMonitorLib has been included in this app.
 It includes methods that allow the developer to